maxfierrog/maxfierrog.github.io/content/posts/20-04-24/index.md

 {{% /hint %}}

 This way, the information contained in the state of a proxy is a representation of the history of actions that produced it.
 These representations are called **game states**.
-This makes rulesets inductive graphs over the set of game states (denoted $S$).
+This makes rulesets implicit graphs over the set of game states (denoted $S$).
 While they do not act directly over a set of histories, rulesets include enough information to generate an equivalent extensive-form representation.
 The resulting structure of generated action histories is hence intimately tied to the nature of the proxy.

 {{% hint title="Definition" %}}

-Given a directed graph $G = \langle S, E \rangle$, the corresponding **inductive graph** $G^I$ is a 3-tuple $\langle S, t, s_0 \rangle$, where:
+Given a directed graph $G = \langle S, E \rangle$, the corresponding **implicit graph** $G^I$ is a 3-tuple $\langle S, t, s_0 \rangle$, where:

 * $S$ is a set of states.
 * $s_0 \in S$ is a starting element.
 * $t : S \to \mathcal{P}(S)$ is a transition dynamics function with $(s_i, s_j) \in E \iff s_j \in t(s_i)$.

-A proof of the bijection between inductive and directed graphs is omitted.
+A proof of the bijection between implicit and directed graphs is omitted.

 {{% /hint %}}